Binamraaa/Kathmandu_Climate_Insights/README.md

 # Kathmandu Climate Insights: A Multi-Horizon Temperature Forecasting Project

 This repository documents the end-to-end development of a machine learning model to forecast daily maximum and minimum temperatures for Kathmandu, Nepal, across a 1- to 5-day horizon.
-The project emphasizes a rigorous, iterative MLOps workflow from data ingestion to error analysis.

 **Project Status (as of July 2025):** Phase 1 Complete.
-A robust baseline model has been established and analyzed.
+A baseline model has been established and analyzed.
 Phase 2 (integration of external climate variables) is underway.

 ---